Learn how to save money in UK and with little effort and big results!

 Make small changes to your spending habits

-Lauren Bolton from finding the pennies preaches to make small changes to your spending habits; for instance, “Say no just for today.
+Lauren Bolton preaches to make small changes to your spending habits; for instance, “Say no just for today.
 No to today’s Costbucks coffee, no to that it’s-just-a-pound purchase at the shop, No to late-night online shopping, just for today.”
 Check out how to save fast on a low income salary.

 Have a no-spend month